 buildings, and any other areas determined on an individual case basis,

-by the HCFA regional office, to be part of the providerís campus."
+by the CMS regional office, to be part of the providerís campus."

 This definition comes into play in connection with the complicated regulations which define "provider-based" facilities.